Frankenweenie (2012 film): Voice cast

 Actor Christopher Lee, who had worked with Tim Burton on five earlier films, makes an appearance via the inclusion of a live-action clip from his 1958 film Dracula.

 Production

 Development

-Although Tim Burton signed with Walt Disney Pictures to direct two films in Disney Digital 3-D (Alice in Wonderland and this film), development of a full-length stop motion Frankenweenie dates as far back as November 2005, when scripts had been written by Josann McGibbon and Sara Parriott.
+Although Tim Burton signed with Walt Disney Pictures to direct two films in Disney Digital 3-D (2010's Alice in Wonderland and this film), development of a full-length stop motion Frankenweenie dates as far back as November 2005, when scripts had been written by Josann McGibbon and Sara Parriott.
 John August was approached to do a rewrite in 2006, but was not hired until January 2009.

-Like the original short film, this feature version was shot in black and white.
-Many of the animation artists and crew from Corpse Bride were involved in the production of the film.
-Burton borrowed heavily from his design for the titular character of Family Dog for Sparky.
+Like the original short film, this feature version was shot in black-and-white.
+Many of the animation artists and crew from Corpse Bride (2005) were involved in the production of the film.
+Burton borrowed heavily from his design for the titular character of Family Dog (1993) for Sparky.

 Filming

 Filming began at 3 Mills Studios in July 2010.
 The crew created three giant sound stages, including Victor's cluttered family attic, a cemetery exterior, and a school interior.
 The sound stages were then divided into 30 separate areas to deal with the handcrafted, frame-by-frame style of filmmaking.
 Compared to other stop-motion animation sets, Frankenweenie's set was much larger.